rodlie/cyan/docs/README.md

 Copyright (c) Ole-André Rodlie.
 All rights reserved.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2.0 of the License, or (at your option) any later version.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+The copyright holders of Cyan hereby grant permission for non-GPL compatible plug-ins and add-ons to be used and distributed together with Cyan, provided that you also meet the terms and conditions of the licenses of those plug-ins and add-ons.

-* Cyan include icons from [FatCow](https://www.fatcow.com) Hosting that are licensed under [CC Attribution 3.0 US](http://creativecommons.org/licenses/by/3.0/us/)
+* Cyan includes icons from [FatCow](https://www.fatcow.com) Hosting that are licensed under [CC Attribution 3.0 US](http://creativecommons.org/licenses/by/3.0/us/)
-* Cyan Logo by Ole-André Rodlie is licensed under [CC Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/)
+* Cyan logo is licensed under [CC Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/)
 * Cyan include some components from Nokia Qt Solutions licensed under LGPL-v2.1+

-Source code for third-party software included in the official builds are available on [SourceForge](https://sourceforge.net/projects/prepress/files/sdk/source/).

 The following ICC color profiles are included with Cyan: